edweena/motor.js/readme.md

 ## Motor.js
 Motor is a multitrack step sequencer for the browser.
 It is inspired by MIDI sequencers in modern music software, but is flexible enough to control any audio or visual elements in a webpage.
 Play back sequences of numbers, strings, or objects at a given tempo, and use them to control anything you want.
-Send strings to a text-to-speech library while sending MIDI note numbers to a synthesis library, while adding DOM elements to a page, all in sync.
+Send strings to a text-to-speech library, while sending MIDI notes to a synthesizer library, while adding DOM elements to the page, all in sync.

 ### Examples
 **[Realtime Bling](http://urmston.xyz/realtimebling)**